Keywords: Vision-Language Models, Cross-Modal Retrieval, Representation Learning, Prostate Cancer Grading, Digital Pathology

 TL;DR: A straightforward and effective approach for balancing classification accuracy and vision-text alignment within cross-modal vision models.

-Abstract: Despite the promising capabilities of vision-language models (VLMs) across diverse tasks, recent studies reveal that they struggle with the fundamental task of image classification.
+Abstract: Despite the promising capabilities of vision-language models (VLMs) in diverse tasks, recent studies reveal that they struggle with the fundamental task of image classification.
 In this study, we explore leveraging state-of-the-art task-specific classification models as a foundation for VLMs, aiming to preserve strong classification performance.
-Specifically, we assess the impact of contrastive tuning to enable cross-modal retrieval capabilities on a Hierarchical Image Pyramid Transformer (HIPT) trained for prostate cancer grading in Whole-Slide Images (WSIs) and a ViT-Base model trained for multi-label classification on natural images.
+Specifically, we assess the impact of contrastive tuning to enable cross-modal retrieval capabilities on a Vision Transformer (ViT) model trained for multi-label classification on natural images and a Hierarchical Vision Transformer (H-ViT) trained for prostate cancer grading in Whole-Slide Images (WSIs).
 Our results demonstrate that contrastive fine-tuning creates a clear trade-off: classification accuracy rapidly deteriorates toward zero as vision-text alignment improves.
-By balancing the two objectives in the loss function during fine-tuning, we achieve competitive slide-level retrieval performance while maintaining classification accuracy.
+By balancing task-specific and contrastive objectives in the loss function during fine-tuning, we achieve competitive slide-level retrieval performance while maintaining classification accuracy.
+Our code is available on https://github.com/DIAGNijmegen/tradeoff_classification_alignment.git.

 Primary Subject Area: Transfer Learning and Domain Adaptation